Pongsasit/HavardX_data_sciece/README.md

 # HavardX_data_sciece
 All 9 courses for professional certificate code in R .
-From basic to R for data science level.
+From basic to data science level.